falldamagestudio/plastic-cloud-to-ucb/README.md

 ### Replicate repository from Plastic Cloud to the Git server running inside the VM

 Run `commands/replicate.sh <reponame>`

+### Configure Docker container to accept logins from Unity Cloud Build for one specific project

+Begin setup of the build job in Unity Cloud Build; URL = `ssh://git@<Azure machine IP>:2222/repos/<reponame>.git` Copy the SSH public key that Unity Cloud Build will use into a file named `temp/id_rsa.<reponame>.pub` Run `commands/configure.sh`

 ### Trigger build in Unity Cloud Build